 Paul Majkut is a Professor in Literature and Philosophy at National University.
 Research: media change.
-He has been award one Fulbright Scholarship and two Fulbright Senior Specialist grants (Argentina, Finland, Germany), two National Endowment for the Humanities awards (Cambridge, Oxford) and was given a grant by the government of Slovakia to reseach the films of the Cold War.
+He has been awarded one Fulbright Scholarship and three Fulbright Senior Specialist grants (Argentina, Finland, Germany, Mexico), two National Endowment for the Humanities awards (Cambridge, Oxford) and was given a grant by the government of Slovakia to reseach films of the Cold War.
 He is a Reader of Medieval Illuminated Manuscripts and Early Books at the Huntington, Bodeian, and Cambridge University Libraries.
 Majkut has been actively involved in the struggle against racism, fascism, and anarcho-libertarianism in society and philosophy since work in civil rights in Alabama in the '60s, the anti-war movement in the '70s, the creation of the world's first women's and ethnic studies departments at San Francisco State University in the '70s, and the struggle against neo-Nazis and white supremicists today.
 He has been involved with the Coalicion Obrero Campesino Estudiantil del Sonconusco in Chiapas since the '70s.
 As a journalist for two decades, he has won over two-dozen awards for his writing from the Society for Professional Journalists, the Los Angeles Press Club, the Southern California Press Club, the San Diego Press Club, the National Conference of Christians and Jews.

 Shoji Nagataki teaches at Chukyo University, Department of International Liberal Studies.
 His research interests are in phenomenology, the philosophy of embodiment, the philosophy of mind, and cognitive science.